The Department of Medical Informatics and Clinical Epidemiology (DMICE) is offering High School and Undergraduate Data

 DMICE internships provide both short term experiences and full-length summer internships in data science and biomedical informatics to college undergraduates and high school students to increase their skills with respect to data literacy and stewardship.
 The program’s goals are to provide exposure to data science and informatics with respect to best practices, impact of research on medicine and health, as well as possible career path for interns.
 In addition to the research project, each intern will attend weekly Informatics Research Conferences and will present their work at the end of the internship in a mini-symposium.

-The Biomedical Informatics Internship Program application is available now for the Winter 2020 quarter.
+The Biomedical Informatics Internship Program application is available now for the Spring 2020 quarter.

 Project details are below.

 Short term experience – summer quarter.
 40 hours per week for 10-12 weeks @ $15.00 per hour.

 - Contribute to ongoing research project under direct faculty mentorship

 - Complete a self-paced online R “Bootcamp” providing interns an introduction to the R Statistical programming language and applications with respect to data stewardship

 - Presentation of project work at Informatics Research Conference toward end of experience